Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Experiments and Results

 \subsection{Synthesis of First DCE-MRI Sequence}

 To systematically assess the quality of image synthesis, we compare metrics between synthetic and real post-contrast MRI slices in the test set.
 After training the generative model, we generate T1-weighted DCE-MRI phase 1 images - often corresponding to peak enhancement in the studied dataset\cite{saha2018machine} - for both the image synthesis test set (30 cases) and validation set (224 cases).
 Figures \ref{fig:image_comparison} present qualitative results, illustrating the model's translation of entire axial breast MRI slices to the post-contrast domain, along with corresponding subtraction images for six different patient cases.
 It is observed that some false-positive contrast regions are hallucinated (e.g., see the \nth{4} row), and some tumors are only partially contrast-enhanced (e.g., see the \nth{5} row of Figure \ref{fig:image_comparison}).
 In the randomly chosen patient case 045, depicted in the \nth{6} row of Figure \ref{fig:image_comparison}, the real post-contrast image displays hypointense areas within the tumor, suggesting the presence of a necrotic core.
-As this feature is not clearly visible in the pre-contrast domain, it is not reproduced in the synthetic post-contrast image, although the synthetic subtraction image accurately identifies the tumor's location.
+With this feature being not clearly visible in the pre-contrast domain, it is not reproduced in the synthetic post-contrast image.
+Nevertheless, the respective synthetic subtraction image enables detection and localization of the tumor, thereby preserving clinical utility for diagnostic and treatment workflows \cite{mann2019breast, saslow2007american} despite limitations in replicating the internal tumor microenvironment in full detail for contrast kinetics assessment.
 Overall, the qualitative outcomes of our model underscore its capability to proficiently translate pre-contrast to DCE-MRI, demonstrating strong potential in synthetic contrast localization and enhancement.

 Table \ref{tab:image_quality_TEST} presents a comparison of the 2D full axial slice image dataset, evaluating the similarity between the synthetic and real test case images.
 In this analysis, the synthetic DCE-MRI images demonstrate a significantly closer semantic and perceptual resemblance (as measured by FID scores, LPIPS, SSIM, MS-SSIM) to the real DCE-MRI phase 1 images compared to their real pre-contrast counterparts.
 In the comparison of \emph{splitted test} datasets, it is important to note that the compared sets do not correspond to the same patient cases, enabling the assessment of variability across different patient test cases.
 Interestingly, based on the domain-agnostic FID$_{Img}$, the variability between real DCE-MRI cases is found to be higher than that between real and synthetic DCE-MRI cases.
 Conversely, the FID$_{Rad}$ indicates less variability between real DCE-MRI datasets than between real and synthetic ones for the same dataset split.
 Specifically, according to the radiology domain-specific FID$_{Rad}$, the variability across patient cases (\emph{splitted test}) is generally higher than the variability between the pre-, post-, and synthetic post-contrast sequences (\emph{test}) of corresponding cases.
 For real vs. synthetic DCE-MRI, this also holds for FID$_{Img}$.